RuanLucasGD/MMV-Docs/source/another_systems.rst

     .. figure:: images/advanced_configurations/camera_controller/standart_camera_controller_camera_types_demo.jpg

 **min vertical:** The minimum angle to the vertical.

 **max vertical:** The maximum angle vertically.

+**align to vehicle:** Aligns the Y axis of the camera with that of the vehicle, by default it is already activated in FIRST_PERSON mode.

 Options for FIRST_PERSON
 ^^^^^^^^^^^^^^^^^^^^^^^^